A visit to the Fuya Fuya brought me to its summit

 • Start early, as around noon generally the clouds come rolling in.
 From then on, it can get cloudy, cold, windy & rainy.

 • Stay on the paths.
-First of all because it’s easier to go up & come down, but also to avoid getting lost when it gets cloudy.
+First of all because it’s easier to go up & come down, but also to avoid getting lost when it gets really cloudy.

 • Bring your own food, snacks & drink.
 There’s nothing for sale up there.